 - Personal extras

-You will arrive in Whitehorse and be picked up at the airport and shuttled to your accommodation at the Best Western Gold Rush Inn hotel in downtown.
-Once everyone has arrived, we will get together and welcome everyone and do a quick equipment check and Wolfgang will give an introduction on the tour details and how to photograph the Northern Lights and the beautiful winter scenes we will be experiencing on this photo trip in extreme winter conditions.
+You will arrive in Whitehorse and be picked up at the airport and shuttled to your accommodation at a comfortable hotel in downtown.
+Once everyone has arrived, we will get together and welcome everyone and do a quick equipment check and Wolfgang will give an introduction on the tour details and how to photograph the beautiful winter scenes we will be experiencing on this photo trip in extreme winter conditions.
 Then the evening is free to explore the “Wilderness City” on your own.

 After an early breakfast we will be out on the road, heading north on the Klondike Highway towards Dawson City.
 On the way up we will visit the Five Finger Rapids on the majestic Yukon River.
 This scene makes for some amazing images.
 On our drive to Dawson we will frequently stop to shoot stunning Yukon winter landscapes.
 We will have lunch on the road and in the late afternoon we will arrive in the legendary Gold Rush Town.
-After checking in in the Aurora Inn hotel and a quick walk around, get ready for dinner and then if the sky is clear we will head out to shoot the Aurora in the evening on top of the Midnight Dome.
+After checking in in our hotel and a quick walk around, get ready for dinner and then if the sky is clear there will be a option to go out at night to photograph the Northern Lights.

 This will be another early morning start.
 We leave the hotel after breakfast and head towards Tombstone Provincial Park.
 The scenery here is breathtaking and we have selected some great places to shoot.
 The Upper Klondike River Valley is a magnificent winter wonderland, we will cross the Ogilvie Mountains and other spectacular locations on our way to Eagle Plains and the Arctic Circle.
-We will stop for the night at the Eagle Plains Motel and after dinner and if the conditions are good we will drive again to the Arctic Circle to shoot the Northern Lights.
+We will stop for the night at the Eagle Plains Motel.

 We start the day with a hearty breakfast at the Eagle Plains Motel and then we have the full day for the drive to Inuvik in the North West Territories.
-We will cross the Peel River over the ice bridge before arriving in Fort McPherson, a small First Nations community.
-After visiting the village, we’ll continue to the Mackenzie River which we will also cross over the ice bridge.
+We will stop at the Arctic Circle and later we will cross the Peel River over the ice bridge before arriving in Fort McPherson, a small First Nations community.
+After visiting the village, we’ll continue to the mighty Mackenzie River which we will also cross over the ice bridge.
 In the afternoon we will arrive in Inuvik and our hotel for the next 2 nights.
-You will have time to explore Inuvik on your own before this evening.
+You will have time to explore Inuvik on your own and see the famous Igloo Church before dinner this evening.